To advance health by increasing the capacity of leaders to transcend boundaries, work collaboratively, and transform their communities.

 - Building the capacity for policies that support healthy communities

 The Center for Health Leadership and Practice began in 1991 with our first program, the National Public Health Leadership Institute, which trained senior health officers for over twenty years.
-Since then, we’ve expanded and diversified to stay on the cutting edge of public health and leadership trends.
+Since then, we have expanded and diversified to stay on the cutting edge of public health and leadership trends.

-Since 2011, The Center has been under the direction of Carmen R. Nevarez, MD, MPH, the vice-president of external relations for the Public Health Institute and past-president of the American Public Health Association.
+Since 2011, the Center has been under the direction of Carmen R. Nevarez, MD, MPH, vice president of external relations for the Public Health Institute and past president of the American Public Health Association.

-The Center is funded by the Centers for Disease Control and Prevention, The California Endowment, The Kresge Foundation, and the United Health Foundation.
+The Center is funded by the Centers for Disease Control and Prevention, Association of State and Territorial Health Officials, National Association of City and County Health Officials, Robert Wood Johnson Foundation, The California Endowment, Kaiser, and Y-USA.

 Current projects include team-based leadership academies, consulting, and the leadership learning network.